wmnnd/swoosh/README.md

   # adapter config (api keys, etc.)
 ```

-We are looking for contributions to add support for other providers.
+Adding new adapters is super easy and we are definitely looking for contributions on that front.
+Get in touch if you want
+to help!

 ## Phoenix integration